celery/celery/docs/userguide/extending.rst

 .. attribute:: timer

-    :class:`Timer <celery.utils.timer2.Schedule` used to schedule functions.
+    :class:`~kombu.async.timer.Timer` used to schedule functions.

     Your bootstep must require the Timer bootstep to use this.